alex-wey/shell/README.md

 without throwing any errors, it returns 0.

 built_in:
 responsible for handling any shell built-in commands.
-In a shell, a built-in command is only executed if it is at the beginning of the command line.
-Thus, the function checks if any of the commands (cd, ln, rm, or exit) is present in the first element of the array of tokens (tokens[0]).
+The function checks if any of the commands (cd, ln, rm, or exit) is present in the first element of the array of tokens (tokens[0]).
 If it exits, then the program checks if the corresponding path(s) are valid.
 If the path(s) are not valid, an error is thrown and built_in returns -1.
 Otherwise, the built-in is executed correctly and built_in returns 0.
 This function is also responsible for handling the fg, bg, and jobs commands.
-It checks if any of the commands is present.
-If either fg or bg is present, then the job ID is parsed and the process ID is found for both cases to be used to send the signal SIGCONT.
+If "fg" or "bg" is present, then the job ID is parsed and the process ID is found for both cases to be used to send the signal SIGCONT.
 If the function is moving a process into the foreground, built_in will ensure that terminal sends signals to those processes, reap any terminated processes with 'waitpid', and call reap_print.
-If jobs is present, then the function simply calls 'jobs' from jobs.c.
+If "jobs" is present, then the function simply calls 'jobs' from jobs.c.

 redir: